 Final Thoughts

 Choosing the right structural system for your building is essential to ensure safety, functionality, and cost-effectiveness.
-The type of system you select will depend on factors such as the building’s size, the loads it needs to support, and the overall design goals.
+The type of system you select will depend on factors such as the building’s size, the loads it needs to support, and the overall home design goals.
 From traditional systems like load-bearing walls to more advanced systems like trusses and cantilevers, each option comes with its unique benefits and limitations.